vcapra1/mandelbrot-cli/README.md

 # Mandelbrot Set Explorer

+This is a CLI for generation Mandelbrot fractals.
+It uses the Nvidia CUDA platform to run the computations on an Nvidia graphics card, and therefore requires an Nvidia GPU to run.

 ## GUI Controls
 * When the user manually changes a value in a text field (center or radius), the selected region in the canvas should be cleared
 * When the user manually changes a value in an image size text field, the box shown should be updated to reflect the new aspect ratio, only if a box is already there